 Gelation and lens fabrication: The Poly (Acrylamide-co-sodium acrylate) hydrogel was synthesized with 825 mM acrylamide, 115 mM sodium acrylate, 4.5 mM N,N'-methylenebis(acrylamide), 5 mM of Flourescein o-acrylate (for swelling test only), 0.3 L of N,N,N',N'-tetramethylethylenediamine and 1.0 L of a 10 wt% aqueous ammonium persulfate solution.
 Gelation was completed within 20 min in the assembled chamber.
 After removing the coverslip, the gel lens can be obtained and then put into a phosphate buffer saline solution (Sigma-Aldrich) prepared with a total ionic strength of 150 mM.

-Gel swelling study and focal length measurement with laser marking: The swelling testing was carried out via a direct observation with fluorescence dyed gel products.
-For the free standing mode, the gel was cut into cube with varied original dimensions of 2.5mm, 5mm and 7.5mm.
+Gel swelling study and focal length measurement with laser marking: The swelling testing was carried out via direct optical observation of the fluorescence dyed gel products.
+For the free standing mode, the gel was cut into cube shape with varied original dimensions of 2.5mm, 5mm and 7.5mm.
 For the side confined and rim confinement swelling tests, the gel sheets used the same diameter of 13.8 mm, and the sheets with varied thickness of 250 m, 500 m and 750 m respectively.
 The lens sheet has a thickness gradient similar with spherical cap.
-Gels were allowed to equilibrate for 2 h in the PBS solution with certain ionic strength and the gel was imaged using either a Zeiss Axiovert 200 inverted optical microscope (2.5x, 5x and 10x objectives) or a Zeiss LSM 510 META laser scanning confocal fluorescence microscope, where a HeNe laser (wavelength 520 nm) was used to excite the fluorescence fluorophore (detection filter: 480 nm).
+Gels were allowed to equilibrate for 2 h in the PBS solution with certain ionic strength and the gel was imaged using either a Zeiss® Axiovert 200 inverted optical microscope (2.5x, 5x and 10x objectives) or a Zeiss® LSM 510 META laser scanning confocal fluorescence microscope, where a HeNe laser (wavelength 520 nm) was used to excite the fluorescence fluorophore (detection filter: 480 nm).
 The focal length characterization was carried via a multi points laser marking and calculated the focal length.
 The low energy HeNe laser (power ~4mW, wavelength ~633 nm) was adopted in this measurement to prevent any possible degradations of the gel.
 The final focal length calculation was correct with the Numerical Aperture (NA), to compensate the deflection between then liquid/air interface.

 Acknowledgements